 HudBay had about C$1.34 billion in cash and cash equivalents as of Dec.
-31. The company is planning some C$1.24 billion in capital spending in 2013, with the bulk earmarked for the Constancia development.
+31, along with $485 million in other committed funding.
+The company is planning some C$1.24 billion in capital spending in 2013, with the bulk earmarked for the Constancia development in Peru.

-The company plans to hit peak construction at the $1.5 billion Constancia project in Peru around mid-year, with first ore expected by the end of 2014.
+The company plans to hit peak construction at the $1.5 billion project around mid-year, with first ore expected by the end of 2014.

-While wages remain high in the South American country, a slowdown of other development activities has left a decent labor supply for the bulk of the construction, said Garofolo.
+While wages remain high in the South American country, a slowdown of other development activities has left a decent labor supply for the bulk of the construction, Garofolo said.

 “This is a great time to be building,” he said.
 “As a smaller producer you don’t want to be building when everyone else is - you’ll get trampled to death.”